Keynote followed by panel discussion on Challenging sovereignty: arbitrations against States and State-owned entities

 09:00 - 11:00

-Keynote from The Honorable Mrs Justice Cockerill, DBE followed by a panel session on:
+Keynote from The Honourable Mrs Justice Cockerill, DBE followed by a panel session on:

 Challenging sovereignty: arbitrations against States and State-owned entities